|Political party||Zimbabwe African National Union Patriotic Front|

-- Masters Degree in Business Administration (Baruch College in USA 2005)
+2005, Masters Degree in Business Administration, Baruch College in USA.

 Mutsvangwa argued that she became politically active at a tender age of 15 fighting against the Rhodesian government led by Ian Smith.
 She is therefore a war veteran.

-After the country attained its independence in 1980 from white minority rule, Mutsvangwa claimed that she never betrayed the party and thus she worked as a diplomat in Windhoek (Namibia), Brussels (Australia) and New York (USA).
+After Independence in 1980, Mutsvangwa claimed that she never betrayed the party and thus she worked as a diplomat in Windhoek (Namibia), Brussels (Australia) and New York (USA).
 On 16 March 2012, she was sworn in as the Deputy Minister of Labour and Social Welfare, assuming the position left by Tracy Mutinhiri, who was accused of working against the interests of the party.
 Prior to her appointment as the Deputy Minister of Labour and Social Welfare, Mutsvangwa was a senator for the Mutare-Chimaninani area.